juhaj77/RecipeRecommendationApp/README.md

+#### To get this working, download [recipes_data.csv](https://www.kaggle.com/datasets/wilmerarltstrmberg/recipe-dataset-over-2m) to the root of the project.

 # RecipeSuggestion Server — Code Documentation

 This document summarizes what the server does, why it’s built this way, and the rationale behind key data structures and model choices.